HTL0/News-Website/README.md

 #Hi, I’m HOANG THE LONG

-#This is News-Website with integrated todo list management feature
+This is News-Website with integrated todo list management feature

-#This project using HTML, CSS, BOOTSTRAP, API from "newsapi.org"(defalut location is Japan), JAVASCRIPT(OOP and Asynchronous)
+This project using HTML, CSS, BOOTSTRAP, API from "newsapi.org"(defalut location is Japan), JAVASCRIPT(OOP and Asynchronous)

-#This project has the following features:
+This project has the following features:

-#1.Register
+- 1.Register

-#2.Login
+- 2.Login

-#3.Get news
+- 3.Get news

-#4.Setting news
+- 4.Setting news

-#5.Todo list management
+- 5.Todo list management

-#-You will need to register to start testing this website.
+You will need to register to start testing this website.